GregLeland/gamestock/readme.md

     return stockDict
 ```

-## Wrote a function to scrape an artice and its headline
+## Wrote a function to scrape an article and its headline

 ```python